torstenknabe/tk-portfolio/posts/making-accessible-responsive-code-blocks.md

 summary: I added code blocks to my site with markdown but I had to figure out how to make them responsive and accessible.
 tags:
-  - eleventy
+  - Eleventy
-  - markdown
+  - Markdown
-  - a11y
+  - A11y
   - JavaScript
   - HTML
   - CSS